Fertility Preservation SIG

 The Fertility Preservation Special Interest Group (SIG) of CFAS is a body of clinicians who provide fertility preservation services and counseling for women and men undergoing potentially sterilizing medical procedures, as well as individuals with an interest in upgrading their knowledge and skills relevant to this area of practice.

-Dr. Jennia Michaeli, MD, BSc, FRCSC
+Dr. Jennia Michaeli, MD, BSc, ObGyn, REI

 Chair